srikar-19/Company-Statistics-Dashboard/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+## STEPS

-To run this project, Change the directory path from your default directory to this project's downloaded folder directory ( using cd) and then,
+#### To run this project, Change the directory path from your default directory to this project's downloaded folder directory ( using cd) and then,

-Firstly you need to install Node.js and then following dependencies :
+#### Firstly you need to install Node.js and then following dependencies :

     -> npm modules
     -> @fortawesome/fontawesome-svg-core